geodynamics/pylith/docs/intro/preface.md

 Open research statements are now a common requirement when publishing research.
 These support reuse, validation, and citation and often take the form of *Data availability*, *Data access*, *Code availability*, *Open Research*, and *Software* availability statements.
-We recommend depositing input files that allow your published research to be reproduced and output model data in support of your research outcomes and figures.
+We recommend including all input files to allow your published research to be reproduced and output model data to support your research outcomes and figures.
-In addition, consider depositing model files that may be reused by others.
+In addition, consider including model files that may be useful to others.
+Files should be deposited in an approved repository.

 Remember to cite software and data in your text as well as in your *Data availability* or similar statement.

-Files should be deposited in an approved repository.

-Additional information on [*Publishing*](https://geodynamics.org/software/software-bp/software-publishing) and repositories are available on the CIG website.
+Additional information on [*Publishing*](https://geodynamics.org/software/software-bp/software-publishing) and repositories is available on the CIG website.

 ### Files

-Common input files include `.cfg`, , `.spatialdb`, and mesh files `.exo`, `.msh`, or `mesh`.
+Common input files include `.cfg`, `.spatialdb`, and `.exo`, `.msh`, or `mesh` mesh files.
-Common output files include the solution fields and state variables as `.h5`, `.xmf`, `vtk`, and `vtu`..
+Common output files include the solution fields and state variables in `.h5`, `.xmf`, and `vtu` files.

 ### Example Statement